mozilla/treeherder/docs/infrastructure/troubleshooting.md

    cause is infrastructure-related.
 3. Failing that, it's possible the issue might lie in the services that send events to those Pulse exchanges, such as `taskcluster-github` or the Taskcluster systems upstream of those.
-Ask for help in the IRC channel `#taskcluster`.
+Ask for help in the Slack channel `#taskcluster-cloudops`.

 [using pulse guardian]: https://pulseguardian.mozilla.org/queues